Jeremiah Chamberlain: Early life and education

 Jeremiah Chamberlain was born January 5, 1794, in Gettysburg, Pennsylvania.
-His father was James Chamberlain, the son of immigrants from Ireland and a colonel with the Continental Army in the American Revolutionary War, and his mother was Ann Sample, from York County.
+His father was James Chamberlain, the son of immigrants from Ireland and a colonel with the Continental Army in the American Revolutionary War, and his mother was Ann Sample, from York County, Pennsylvania.
 He was one of five sons (and one of nine children in total) in the family.
-Jeremiah was raised on his family's farm near Gettysburg, and he received his primary education from a classical school in York County, Pennsylvania.
+Jeremiah was raised on his family's farm near Gettysburg, and he received his primary education from a classical school in York County.
 In 1809, aged fifteen, Chamberlain left the family farm to study under, and board with, the teacher and minister David McConaughy, described by the biographer William Buell Sprague as having "kept an excellent school for the preparation of young men for college".
 He graduated from Dickinson College, in Carlisle, Pennsylvania, in 1814; after leaving Dickinson, he enrolled at Princeton Theological Seminary and was a member of its first graduating class in 1817.
 Jeremiah's brother, John Chamberlain, also attended Dickinson and graduated in 1825; he was later a member of the faculty at Oakland from the college's opening until Jeremiah's death.